Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 This repository contains my Capstone Project completed during General Assembly's Data Science Immersive.

 ### 1.a Introduction to crypto terminology: coins spec
-Find as follow basic knowladge and facts about the coins and their realted blockchains:
+Find as follow basic knowledge and facts about the coins and their related blockchains:

 ![image-20200116155329116](./coins_spec.png)